Fall: From mid-September until snow accumulates (typically between late September and late October).

 After Road Lottery, the park road remains open to Teklanika River (Mile 30) for all private vehicle traffic as long as conditions allow.
 Once snow falls, the road is only plowed to Park Headquarters (Mile 3).
-Snow and ice are possible throughout September, however, so feel free to contact us for weather and road information before journeying to the park.
+Snow and ice are possible throughout September, however, so check current conditions and feel free to contact us for weather and road information before journeying to the park.

 What to Do in the Fall